 World events in 1895: Alfred Dreyfus’ degradation.
 Diesel engine patented.
 American actor Buster Keaton born.

 The director dances and picks babies out of a cabbage patch.
 Guy (who was later know as Guy-Blaché in America due to a film partnership with her husband Herbert Blaché) wrote, produced, and/or directed over 700 films and has only recently been recognized as one of the four major cinema innovators, alongside the Lumières, Edison’s crew, and Méliès.
+CORRECTION: This is the only existing segment of the 1900 “remake” of the 1896 film.
 Expand

 Other film(s): The House of the Devil (Le Manoir du diable) (3min.
 Paris, France.
 Possibly 1897.)
 Georges Méliès is well known for A Trip to the Moon (1902).
 He used his experience as a performer and magician to create some of the most fantastic films, starting in 1896.